JimB16/PokePlat/README.md

 Following things work partly:
 * Extract the different parts and files of the rom
 * Compilable main arm9-binary (with some of the overlays)
+  * Some functionsnames that I identfied can be found in the Wiki of this repo
 * Export and import scripts (map-scripts)
 * Export Pokemon sprites (front- and back-pics)
 * Export text